SE-R-Test/payments/readme.md

 Edit the config file with the necessary data, and save it as `config.php`.

+The root of the webserver should be set to the `public` dir, so that the internal PHP in the other folders is never accessible.

+`cd` into the `public` dir, and run `$ php -S localhost:8080` to see the site in action.

 ### Front end

 The JS and CSS is managed through [Bower](http://bower.io/).
 Once Bower is installed, just run `$ bower install`, to download